leehoseo/HoseoServer/HoseoServer/trd/FlatBuffer/flatbuffers-23.5.26/.github/PULL_REQUEST_TEMPLATE.md

-Thank you for submitting a PR!
+﻿Thank you for submitting a PR!

 Please delete this standard text once you've created your own description.